kilir/Jazy_macros/README.md

 				(properties available so far: Paris factor, delta area, delta perimeter, delta radius)

+Jazy_map_from_results: 			grain property mapping from the result file.
+The user needs to set the desired measurements
+						and whatever is found in the results table will be mapped.
+Useful for data obtained through redirect measurements

 Jazy_sparfor: 			surfor/paror/sparor implementation in imageJ, derives the projection function of boundary
 				segments and plot a length weighted segment trend distribution (rose diagram) and the characteristic shape